madhavanmalolan/ffmpegandroidlibrary/README.md

 ## Contribute
 Feel free to modify this (overly simple) library to suit your needs.
 PRs accepted!

+## Manual compilation
+This library contains the most codecs pre compiled.
+However, if it doesn't suit your needs you can recompile the libraries manually.
+[Here is a guide on how to do it](https://medium.com/madhavanmalolan/ffmpeg-for-android-b307f2613c82 "Madhavan Malolan Blog") (Exactly what was used for generating the shared libraries in this project).

 ## License
 This project is bound by the MIT license.
 Feel free to use it and not tell others about it!
 Please be nice, and do tell others though :)